 Good for them, but not so much for the users affected by CLS.

 With this method, space is allocated only after the browser starts downloading the image.
-After all the images are displayed, the layout would move, causing unnecessary shifts.
+After all the images are displayed, the layout moves, causing unnecessary shifts.

 A much better solution for resizing images is using an aspect ratio.
 It is the ratio of width to height (e.g., 16:9).

 Using the aspect ratio allows the browser to calculate the space needed to display the image – and this way reduces the risk of layout shift.

 If you’re dealing with responsive images, you can use the srcset attribute.
 It allows you to set up several photo sizes and the browser to display the best possible size.